f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `-s`, `--scalar-coloring` (_bool_, default: `false`)

 Enable scalar coloring if present in the file.
-If `--coloring-array` is not set, the first in alphabetical order will be picked if any are available.
+If `--coloring-array` is not set, F3D picks the first in alphabetical order if any are available.

 #### compare